The views expressed by the host on this program, Rivet The Nation.

 San Francisco, London, urban areas are causing global warming.

-But i it's like the UFOs.
+But it's like the UFOs.

-You know, UFOs when they land, they always land in trailer parks.
+You know, UFOs, when they land, they always land in trailer parks.

-The most intelligent beings in the world when they fly across the universe to come here, never land at MIT.
+The most intelligent beings in the world, when they fly across the universe to come here, never land at MIT.

-That's that's that's what the stories always are.
+That's what the stories always are.

 They never go to MIT and steal some of the true smart intellectuals in our society or Harvard or any of that.